Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Experimental Setup

-We created multiple adversarial mutated examples.
-For each sampler, we added a spurious edge between two variables with no actual connections in the ground truths.
+We created adversarial mutated examples based on Expenditure DAG (details in Appendix Figure~\ref{fig:expenditure_dag}).
+For each, we added a spurious edge between two variables with no actual connections in the ground truths while ensuring acyclicity.
+The resulting four examples are referred to as (S1)-(S4) as discussed in Appendix~\ref{app:dag_miss_samplers}.
 Based on this, we performed parameterization to check how robust each LLM is.
-Based on the original Expenditure DAG (available in the Appendix, Figure~\ref{fig:expenditure_dag}), we created the following four DAG exemplars while keeping their acyclic nature.
-There are four mutated examples originating from the original DAG, namely adding the following spurious edges: (S1) \emph{Owner} $\rightarrow$ \emph{Expenditure}, (S2) \emph{Majorcards} $\rightarrow$ \emph{Dependents}, (S3) \emph{Owner} $\rightarrow$ \emph{Share}, and (S4) \emph{Majorcards} $\rightarrow$ \emph{Selfemp}.